pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

 # [Examples of ML analysis](@id examples)

-This section provides some copy-and-paste examples of Kinbiont.jl
+This section provides some copy-and-paste examples of Kinbiont.jl.
+ These examples can be replicated by running the scripts in the [examples folder](https://github.com/pinheiroGroup/Kinbiont.jl/tree/main/Example_scripts).
+In the [Notebook folder](https://github.com/pinheiroGroup/Kinbiont.jl/tree/main/Notebook_examples), you will find some of these examples and the results.

 ```@contents
 Pages = ["index.md"]